Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Algorithm for estimating

 \subsection{$\dmGH$ between unweighted undirected graphs}

-Let $G = (V_G, E_G)$ be an undirected graph.
+Let $G = (V_G, E_G)$ be a finite undirected graph.
 For every pair of vertices $v, v' \in V_G$, we define $d_G(v, v')$ as the shortest path length between $v$ to $v'$.
 If weights of the edges in $E_G$ are positive, the resulting function $d_G : V_G \times V_G \to [0, \infty]$ is a metric on $V_G$.
-We say that the metric space $(V_G, d_G)$ is induced by graph $G$, and note that its size $|V_G|$ is the order of $G$.
+We say that the metric space $(V_G, d_G)$ is induced by graph $G$, and notice that its size $|V_G|$ is the order of $G$.
 By convention, the shortest path length between vertices from different connected components of a graph is defined as $\infty$, and therefore $(V_G, d_G)$ is compact if and only if graph $G$ is connected.

 For brevity, we will use notation $G \defeq (V_G, d_G)$, assuming that the distinction between graph $G$ and metric space $G$ induced by this graph is clear from the context.
-In particular, we refer to the mGH distance between compact metric spaces induced by undirected connected graphs $G$ and $H$ as $\dmGH(G, H)$, or even call it "the mGH distance between graphs $G$ and $H$".
+In particular, we refer to the mGH distance between compact metric spaces induced by undirected connected graphs $G$ and $H$ as $\dmGH(G, H)$, or even call it ``the mGH distance between graphs $G$ and $H$''.

-Let $G, H$ be unweighted undirected connected graphs.
-Note that $\dmGH(G, H) = 0$ if and only if graphs $G$ and $H$ are isomorphic.
+Let $G, H$ be connected unweighted undirected graphs.
+Notice that $\dmGH(G, H) = 0$ if and only if graphs $G$ and $H$ are isomorphic.
 We use the following result to reduce the computational cost of estimating $\dmGH(G, H)$ as compared to that in the general case.

-\begin{claim} If $G$ is unweighted undirected connected graph, all entries in distance matrix $D^G$ of the corresponding compact metric space are from $\{0, 1, \ldots, \diam G\}$. \end{claim} \begin{proof} Any path in an unweighted connected graph is of non-negative integer length that, by definition, does not exceed the diameter of the graph. \end{proof}

-Claim \ref{claim 7} implies that there are at most $d_{\max} + 1$ distinct entries in any curvature of either $G$ or $H$, where $d_{\max} \defeq \max \{\diam G, \diam H\}$.
-Recall that the procedure \textproc{SolveFeasibleAssignment} requires the entries in its input vectors to be sorted, which allows representing each of the two vectors as a frequency distribution of the values $0, 1, \ldots, d_{\max}$.
-Such grouping of identical entries allows the procedure to make bulk assignments when constructing the optimal solution as described in subsection \ref{verifying lower bound}.
-Assigning identical entries in bulk reduces the time complexity of \textproc{SolveFeasibleAssignment} from $O(N)$ to $O(d_{\max})$ and makes the complexity of \textproc{CheckTheoremB} $O(N^2 d_{\max})$, where $N \defeq \max \{|V_G|, |V_H|\}$.